TL;DR

 Why is the Rinkeby faucet not working?

-The Rinkeby faucet is not working because the Rinkeby testnet is deprecated and will be sunset in Summer 2022.
-This means that it is no longer being supported by the Ethereum Foundation and developers are encouraged to move to other testnets, such as Goerli and Sepolia.
+The Rinkeby faucet is not working because the Rinkeby testnet is deprecated in Summer 2022.
+This means that it is no longer being supported by the Ethereum Foundation and developers are encouraged to move to other testnets, such as Sepolia.

 Here are some of the reasons why the Rinkeby faucet was shut down: